 | Welcome | Account created | Set expectations, build excitement | ”Here’s what you can accomplish this week” |

-| First Action | User completes setup or first task | Confirm they’re on the right path | ”You just created your first project.
+| First Action | Setup or first task done | Confirm they’re on the right path | ”You just created your first project.
 Here’s what to do next” |

-| Activation | User experiences core value | Cement the aha moment | ”You saved 2 hours this week.
+| Activation | User hits first-value moment | Cement the aha moment | ”You saved 2 hours this week.
 Here’s how to save 5 more” |

 | Habit | 3+ logins in 7 days | Reinforce the pattern | ”Your weekly results are in” |